The Client-centred Blog

 I recently read an article on time management that said, ‘The highest achievers manage their time exceptionally well.’

-Or is there another factor involved?
+Or is there another, more invisible, factor involved?

 What began to emerge in our conversation was the amount of insecure thinking she had around money.

-She felt she had to keep bringing in as much money as she could even though she was completely overloaded.
+She felt she had to keep bringing in as much money as she could even though she was completely overwhelmed.
 She was afraid to change the system, such as doing less work for higher fees, because on one level what she was doing was working for her.

 The fork in the time management road